 We've started initially with a bank of resources – including quick links to some of the common documentation required for events.
 We've also added a couple of discussion forums.
 This is a work in progress… we'll add content that we think will be relevant and useful, but you can also share thoughts and documents yourselves.

 The website will be available to colleagues who are not based in Scotland - we welcome input from all interested parties.
 And although SMMC works with cars and karts rather than bikes, we hope the website will also be used by those who work with two wheels rather than four.
-We welcome the support of Scottish Motor Sports, the strategic body designed to speak with one voice about all things motor sport.

 The Motorsport Medical Group is being supported and managed by SMMC, but it is open to any doctor, nurse, paramedic, AHP, members of rescue crew and anyone else that has a genuine interest in sharing best practice and information about medicine and pre-hospital care in a motorsport setting.

 I would encourage you to join SMMC though – it's just £15 a year (or £20 for a joint membership), and it will connect you to a community of like-minded people who all enjoy motorsport as well as giving you details of events, links to the Rescue and Radio crews that many of us frequently work with on events, and a range of member benefits and discounts.